-For the election of directors, the nine (9) nominees receiving the most "For" votes at the meeting in person or by proxy will be elected.
-Approval of all other matters requires the affirmative vote of a majority of the votes cast on the applicable matter at the Annual Meeting in person or by proxy.
+For the election of directors, the seven (7) nominees receiving the most 'For' votes at the meeting in person via attendance at the virtual Annual Meeting or by proxy will be elected.
+Approval of all other matters requires the affirmative vote of a majority of the votes cast on the applicable matter at the Annual Meeting in person via attendance at the virtual Annual Meeting or by proxy.